MohamedAhmedAli2023/pharmacy-api/README.md

 - `GET /api/payments/{id}`: View payment status.
 - `POST /api/payments/{id}/refund`: Refund a completed payment.

-## What I’ve Done
-- Added Stripe payment integration with a separate `PaymentController`.

 ## What I Will Do Next

-- **Order Tracking**: Enable real-time status updates for orders.
 - **Reporting**: Create reports on sales, stock, and user activity.
 - **Notifications**: Add email or SMS alerts for order updates.

----

-This README summarizes the current state of the Pharmacy API and outlines my next steps.
-Let me know if you’d like me to tweak anything!